cs87-dartmouth/Fall2021/documentation/assignment4.md

 Avoiding rejection sampling
 ---------------------------

-While rejection sampling technique will work, there are a couple issues with this design that will make it harder as we try to implement more sophisticated rendering technique.
+While rejection sampling will work, there are a couple issues with this design that will make it harder as we try to implement more sophisticated rendering techniques.
 Firstly, rejection sampling is generally undesirable since it can require an unknown amount of random numbers.
 The more serious problem is that this rejection sampling relies on `randf()` which is a global random number generator.
 Using a single global random number generator is a _Very Bad Idea®_ if we have ambitions to ever introduce thread-level parallelism to our code (to render images more quickly by allowing the multiple cores on a single computer to trace the rays for different pixels simultaneously).

 For these reasons, typical Monte Carlo renderers operate by creating a different random number generator per thread to provide each with its own endless stream of uniform random numbers.
 We'll do this part later on in this assignment.
 First, however, we'll move away from rejection sampling and instead sample each spherical distribution we are interested in using just a fixed and small number of uniform random numbers (typically 2).

-We'll do this by implementing a number of functions of the form
+We'll do this by implementing various functions of the form

 @code{.cpp}
 Vec3f sample_<distribution>(const Vec2f & rv);
 @endcode

-Each of these functions is a warp that takes a random variable `rv` uniformly distributed in the unit square [0,1)<sup>2</sup> domain and warps it to the desired distribution.
+Each of these functions takes a random variable `rv` uniformly distributed in the unit square [0,1)<sup>2</sup> domain and warps it to the desired distribution.

 For each of these functions, we will also implement a corresponding